 GeoDome Greenhouse plans

-Acidome is one of the best Geodome calculators we were able to find on the internet.
-Although it’s in Russian it can be translated using Google Translate at the top of the page.
+Acidome is one of the best GeoDome calculators we were able to find on the internet.
+Choose your language at the top of the page.
 The Geodesic frequency for a Dome can be 2V, 3V, 4V.
 A smaller dome can have a lower frequency; for our 18′ dome we chose the 3V frequency.
-Anything bigger then 18′ should be 4V.
-Keep also in mind that whatever the width of dome is, it will be half that in height.
+Anything bigger than 18′ should be 4V.
+Keep also in mind that whatever the width of the dome is, it will be half that in height.
 For example, our 18′ dome is 9′ high plus the 1′ pony wall.

-The challenge with a 3V Dome is that the red struts at the bottom of the dome as shown above are 2.777% longer then all other red struts.
+The challenge with a 3V Dome is that the red struts at the bottom of the dome, as shown above, are 3.6 % longer than all other red struts.
 Most plans on the internet do not do this little adjustment and end up with an uneven bottom.
 Sure, it is possible to level the foundation, but much easier to adjust the length of the 10 red struts on the bottom, always in between the pentagons.

 – measuring tape